Ladies and gentlemen, my time in Lima is drawing to a close.

 If you've read anything about Lima on the Internet, you've probably come across a club named Gotica as the place to go to pick up Peruvian girls.
-I would advise against going here.
-Yes, it has quite a few hot, wealthy girls and is full of gringo-hunters.
-But you know what else it is full of?
-Gringos.
-That, and many of the girls are underage.
+Well, it's recently closed down.

 If you want to meet hot, upper class Peruvian girls, go to a club called Mute instead.

 I've kept it simple here with nightlife during my time here, so I don't have too many recommendations apart from:

 1) Get a flat in Miraflores walking distance from Calle Berlin